 Chiyoda Corporation establishes annual environmental objectives(HSE objectives) for each of its specialized engineering and procurement departments based on the environmental objectives shown below.
 Self-evaluations of performance at the end of the first half and the full fiscal year are applied to the following fiscal year's activities.

-<EPC Activities toward Environmental Objectives(HSE Objectives) in the Fiscal Year Ended March 2017>
+<EPC Activities toward Environmental Objectives(HSE Objectives) in FY2018>

-The ratio of final landfill quantity to initial disposal quantity for construction sites in Japan during the fiscal year ended March 2017 was 9.3 percent.
+Chiyoda Corporation has been reducing industrial waste discharged from construction sites, and we constantly have been reusing or recycling approximately 90% of the waste.
 This is well explained with reasons that a high volume of insulation waste, debris and other hard-to-recycle waste such as glass and ceramics was emitted due to demolition of existing plant facilities in addition to the incineration or landfill disposal of a large quantity of plastic waste in outlying regions.

 Material flow in business activities for the fiscal year ended March 2017 is shown below.